wach128/cordova-plugin-health/README.md

 - In iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field `cycling: true`.
 - When storing an activity, you can also specify calories (active, in kcal) and/or distance (in meters).
 For example: `dataType: 'activity', value: 'walking', calories: 20, distance: 520`.
 Distance is set as DistanceWalkingRunning unless an additional `cycling: true` is added to the object.
 Be aware that you need permission to write calories and distance first, or the call will fail.
 - In iOS you cannot store the total calories, you need to specify either basal or active.
 If you use total calories, the active ones will be stored.
+- In iOS distance is assumed to be of type WalkingRunning, if you want to explicitly set it to Cycling you need to add the field `cycling: true`.

 #### Android quirks